 Why?
-Neighbourhoods or specific sites can be complex and diverse spaces, which often straddle defined boundaries, wards or streets.
-Several communities may reside within a small space or one community may cover a large area.
-Creating a fulsome glossary can help tease out many threads of information and significantly improve a search strategy.
-For best results try to find terms beyond the obvious.
+Neighbourhoods or local sites can be complex and diverse, often straddling defined boundaries, wards or streets.
+Several communities may reside within a small space.
+One community may cover a large area.
+A glossary helps tease out information.
+Find terms beyond the obvious.
 Consider these tips:

 How to create a glossary?

-Visit the Neighbourhoods section of the Ottawa Resource Collection Online webpage.
-"Related Search Terms" offers a list of related terms for the 15 neighbourhoods.
+- Visit the Neighbourhoods section of the Ottawa Resource Collection Online webpage.
+"Related Search Terms" gives related terms for 15 neighbourhoods.

-Visit the Topics sections of the Ottawa Resource Collection Online webpage.
-Here you'll find links to Images and Maps, City of Ottawa Documents, Historical /Heritage, Buildings & Architects, Statistics, Social Media, Newspapers & Ottawa Stories, Urban Planning, Virtual Exhibits, Student Projects & Theses.
+- Visit the Topics sections of the Ottawa Resource Collection Online webpage.
+Find links to Images and Maps, City of Ottawa Documents, Historical /Heritage, Buildings & Architects, Statistics, Social Media, Newspapers & Ottawa Stories, Urban Planning, Virtual Exhibits, Student Projects & Theses.

-Use a map!
-Spatial information allows the eye to take in content differently from text.
-Keep in mind that bias and subjectivity is built into a map by means of the date, scale and authorship.
+- Use a map!
+Spatial information allows the eye to take in content in a fresh way.
+Always remember bias and subjectivity are built into a map through date, scale and authorship.
 Always use a critical eye assessing content.
-Use maps and text simultaneously for "Aha moments"!
+Use maps and text together for "Aha moments"!

-Select as many different scales or levels of detail as possible.
-Different information is captured on maps of varying scales.
-Building footprints may be seen on maps at 1:2,000 but there may be unique place names on a map at a scale of 1:50,000.
+- Different information is captured at different scales so choose as many scales as possible.
+Building footprints can be seen on maps at 1:2,000 but there may be a unique place name on a map at 1:50,000.

-Images can be invaluable as they do not have artificial boundaries or biases that maps impose.
+- Images can be invaluable as they do not have artificial boundaries or biases.
 See the section below on Maps and Images in this guide.

 Why?
-Local area research may require unique search strategies.
-This in-depth RESEARCH can take time especially when using multiple resources such as print, online/digital, archival materials or different archival collections in the city.
+You may need unique search strategies and in-depth RESEARCH can take time especially when using multiple resources such as print, online/digital, archival materials or different archival collections in the city.

 How?
 Check hours of opening in advance.
 The location and hours for the Ottawa Resource Collection (OTTR) are posted here.
-For help using the collection, arrange a consultation by contacting Archives and Special Collections staff .
-Can't get to campus?
-Try Ottawa Resource Collection Online!
-Consider other archives or libraries in the city and find out about their hours and visitor guidelines.
+Other archives or libraries have their hours and visitor guidelines.